-Some examples of past projects that have been worked on in the summer program are: a balance beam aid for a gymnast with balance issues, a new feeder for the giraffes at the Houston Zoo, a custom wheelchair for a pediatric patient, and a training model to detect cervical cancer.
+Some examples of past projects that have been worked on in the summer program are: a negative pressure wound therapy device, a zipline chair for kids with disabilities, a decibel notification device for maker spaces, and an oxygen analysis device.
 This program is a collaboration between the Oshman Engineering Design Kitchen and Rice 360 Global Health Institute.
-Funding for this program is supported by the OEDK, the Lemelson Foundation, and the 100,000 Strong in the Americas Program.
+Funding for this program is supported by the OEDK, Rice 360 Global Health Institute, and Nest 360.

 Program Consists of